MikeNguyn/git_tutorial/chapter2.md

 "Try England" said the husband.
 "Some people just won't help anybody" Widow thought to herself.
 She floated out of the house and back down to the road.
-"Maybe i showed try England."
+"Maybe i should try England."